18F/handbook/_pages/how-we-work/agreements.md

 ## Background

-18F uses two mechanisms to record its agreements with other agencies: Interagency Agreements (IAAs) and Memorandums of Understanding (MOUs).
+18F uses three mechanisms to record its agreements with other agencies: Interagency Agreements (IAAs), Memorandums of Understanding (MOUs), and Intergovernmental Cooperation Act agreements (IGCAs).

 - IAA is our shorthand for using the Treasury Department&rsquo;s standard form 7600A and 7600B, along with terms and conditions, a statement of work, and financial terms to record the agreement.
 - An MOU is a single document to record work done by one TTS organization for another (for example: by 18F for OPP).
 These agreements are between TTS and the GSA-CFO to allow the transfer of funds between the organizations.
 The Agreements Team provides [templates](https://drive.google.com/drive/folders/0BwxvcCvwvTB3VXA0NjlXYXpGSTg) for your use.
+- We use IGCAs to partner with non-federal entities, such as States and Cities.
+For more on IGCAs, see [the State and Local Agreements page](https://handbook.18f.gov/state-local-agreements/).

 ## What are the contents of an IAA?